DreamEcho100/c-playground/leetcode/problems/medium/two-sum/ChatGPT final code review.md

   - If the input is already sorted (this might affect performance, but it's something to consider for a real-world application).

 - **Efficiency**:
-  - Since the problem guarantees exactly one solution, you can be sure that the first match will always work, so you don’t need to keep searching once a solution is found.
+  - Since the problem guarantees exactly one solution, you can be sure that the first match will always work, so you don't need to keep searching once a solution is found.
-  - It could be worthwhile to use a `for` loop with `returnSize` incrementing to eliminate `malloc` calls in case of multiple results (though for this specific problem, there’s only one valid result).
+  - It could be worthwhile to use a `for` loop with `returnSize` incrementing to eliminate `malloc` calls in case of multiple results (though for this specific problem, there's only one valid result).

 ### Optimized Code Version